 The dates provided below are intended to give prospective applicants a general idea of the application/review/response sequence.
-The date an application is reviewed by the Graduate Studies Committee will have no impact on the Committee’s decision; each application will have a full review once it is completed.
+Assuming an application is received by our published deadlines, the exact date of review will have no impact on the final outcome; each application will have a full review once it is completed.
 Candidates who wish to receive decisions on their applications in the initial group of messages sent out around February 15 should pay attention to the priority submission and completion deadlines described below.

 |Applicants may begin submitting their applications online through the Law School Admission Council (LSAC) electronic application process.

 |Review of completed applications begins.
 The review of individual applications is just the first step in the process.
 The second step takes place in late January and early February, once most of the applications have been reviewed.
 At that point we look at the decisions as a group to see if we are putting together a diverse and interesting class taking into account such factors as nationality, career history, current occupation, educational background, academic interest, etc.

 |Priority application SUBMISSION deadline.
 On or before this date candidates should have submitted to the LSAC LLMCAS: application for admission, personal statement, and resume.
 This is not a completion deadline - see February 1 below.
 Candidates may apply after December 15.
 They do not need to ask permission to do this.
 Candidates who do apply after December 15 should include with their personal statements an explanation about why they did not apply before the deadline.